Nhendy12/Httpserver/README.md

-HTTP Server With Multi-Threading and Logging
+HTTP Server With Multi-Threading Patching and Logging

 By Nicholas Henderson